VaSST: Variational Inference for Symbolic Regression using Soft Symbolic Trees: The VaSST Model

-Note that, the prior over the skeleton $\mathcal{S}_j^{(D)}$ in~\eqref{eq:joint-vasst-tree-prior} induces a prior over $\mathcal{T}(\mathfrak{E}_j)$.
-We conclude with Remark~\ref{remark:depth-dependent-split-probability} emphasizing the importance of the \emph{depth-dependent split probability} in~\eqref{eq:skeleton-prior} as a mechanism for controlling symbolic expression complexity. \begin{remark}[Depth-dependent split probability] Guided by the Occam's razor principle~\citep{Occams-Razor-1}, we aim to learn interpretable and parsimonious symbolic expressions which adequately captures the underlying scientific mechanism.
-This is achieved by the depth-dependent split probability $p_\zeta$ in~\eqref{eq:skeleton-prior} which imparts a regularizing effect on the individual tree depths~\citep{BCART}. \end{remark}
+We conclude with \hyperref[remark:depth-dependent-split-probability]{Remark~\ref{remark:depth-dependent-split-probability}} emphasizing the role of the {depth-dependent split probability} $p_\zeta = \alpha(1 + d_{\zeta})^{-\delta}$ as a mechanism for controlling symbolic expression complexity.

+\begin{remark}[Depth-dependent split probability] Guided by the Occam's razor principle~\citep{Occams-Razor-1}, we aim to learn interpretable and parsimonious symbolic expressions which adequately captures the underlying scientific mechanism.
+This is achieved by the depth-dependent split probability $p_\zeta$ in~\eqnref{eq:skeleton-prior} which imparts a regularizing effect on the individual tree depths~\citep{BCART}. \end{remark}